-The fact that the lines happen to be centered instead of being against the left margin makes no difference in whether the stitches are lined up properly with one another or not.
-Without the spaces filling in for all the "missing" row numbers (private-side row numbers on public-side rows, and vice versa), the stitches will never be in their proper relationships to the stitches below and above them.
+The fact that the lines happen to be centered instead of being against the left margin makes no difference in whether the symbols are lined up properly with one another or not.
+Without the spaces filling in for all the "missing" row numbers (private-side row numbers on public-side rows, and vice versa), the symbols will never be in their proper relationships to the symbols below and above them.

-For a four-row chart like this one, having to add a few spaces to one end of all four lines isn't that big a deal, and frankly, having typed up so many small charts, I add the spaces more or less automatically, without even thinking about it.
+For a four-row chart like this one, having to add a few spaces to one end of all four lines isn't that big a deal, and frankly, having typed up so many small charts, I include the spaces more or less automatically, without even thinking about it.

 But if I'm doing a big chart, with dozens of rows, then using regular lines can get a bit unwieldy.
+If we want to combine lots of stitch patterns across the width of a project, like we did in the Aran sampler, well...I won't say it's impossible to do so on ordinary lines.